scanner-research/rekall/tutorials/Basics.md

 running locally) or give you a link to the Jupyter environment (if you're running remotely).

-## Open the `basics.ipynb` notebook
+## Open the `Basics.ipynb` notebook
-The rest of the tutorial continues in the `basics.ipynb` notebook.
+The rest of the tutorial continues in the `Basics.ipynb` notebook.
 Open that notebook in your Jupyter environment to continue.